Main vintage has started in Germany

 Volume: presumably below nine million hectolitres

 The heavy precipitation from last weekend has had a positive effect on dry vineyards and the juice content in the berries.
 Before, the grapes were still relatively small-berried due to a summer with little rainfall.
 In addition, sunburn damage to the grapes and regionally limited hailstorms have brought a slight yield-reducing effect.
-According to current estimates, the 2019 vintage is unlikely to reach the level of an average crop yield of around nine million hectoliters (Downloads und Statistics).
+According to current estimates, the 2019 vintage is unlikely to reach the level of the average crop yield of around nine million hectoliters (Downloads und Statistics).